 Try these fun, low-key activities.
 You'll help your child get better while you spend some quality time together.

-- Games and puzzles.
-It's time to get out some card games, flash cards, board games, and puzzles.
-Just keep in mind that sick kids have a low threshold for frustration, says Lisa M. Asta, MD, a pediatrician and spokesperson for the American Academy of Pediatrics.
-Choose collaborative games rather than competitive ones.
-(If losing at Candyland or trying to assemble a 500-piece puzzle may cause a tantrum, keep the games in the closet.)
+Games and puzzles.
+Get out some card games, flash cards, board games, and puzzles.
+Just keep in mind that kids who aren't feeling good have a low threshold for frustration, says Lisa M. Asta, MD, a pediatrician in Walnut Creek, CA. Choose games that make you work together over ones that pit you against each other.

-- Pretend play.
+Pretend play.
 Start a stuffed-animal hospital.
-Pretend your child's stuffed animals are sick and help your child take care of them, Asta says.
+Make believe your child's stuffed animals are sick and help her take care of them, Asta says.
 Take the bunny's temperature.
 Ask how it's feeling.
-"Through play, your child may indirectly express how he or she feels, giving you a better sense of how to help," says Asta.
+This could help your child express how she feels, Asta says, and give you a better idea of how to help.

-- Drawing.
+Drawing.
 Unwrap a fresh box of crayons or markers, if you have them.
-Suggest that your sick child draw some pictures of things you can do together when your child feels better.
+Ask your child to draw some pictures of things you can do together when she feels better.

-- Coloring books, sticker books, and activity books.
-Look for reusable sticker books -- they're more like the Color Forms that we had when we were kids.
+Coloring books, sticker books, and activity books.
+Look for reusable sticker books -- they're not just one and done.

-- Books.
-Divide up the day with reading breaks for your sick children.
+Books.
+Divide up the day with reading breaks.

 Photos.
 Look at baby pictures together.
 Scroll through them on your phone, computer, or digital camera -- or if you're old-school, flip through an album or scrapbook.

 Audiobooks.
 You don't have to buy them.
 Lots of sites offer free podcasts of children's stories that you can play on your computer, smartphone, or MP3 player.
 You can also check out audiobooks at your local library.